Assassination of Abraham Lincoln: Lincoln's premonitions

 According to Ward Hill Lamon, three days before his death, Lincoln related a dream in which he wandered the White House searching for the source of mournful sounds:

-However, Lincoln went on to tell Lamon that "In this dream it was not me, but some other fellow, that was killed.
+However, Lincoln later told Lamon that "In this dream it was not me, but some other fellow, that was killed.
 It seems that this ghostly assassin tried his hand on someone else."
-Paranormal investigator Joe Nickell writes that dreams of assassination would not be unexpected in the first place, considering the Baltimore Plot and an additional assassination attempt in which a hole was shot through Lincoln's hat.
+Paranormal investigator Joe Nickell wrote that dreams of assassination would not be unexpected, considering the Baltimore Plot and an additional assassination attempt in which a hole was shot through Lincoln's hat.

-For months Lincoln had looked pale and haggard, but on the morning of the assassination he told people how happy he was.
+For months, Lincoln had looked pale and haggard, but on the morning of the assassination he told people how happy he was.
 First Lady Mary Lincoln felt such talk could bring bad luck.
-Lincoln told his cabinet that he had dreamed of being on a "singular and indescribable vessel that was moving with great rapidity toward a dark and indefinite shore", and that he had had the same dream before "nearly every great and important event of the War" such as the Union victories at Antietam, Murfreesboro, Gettysburg and Vicksburg.
+Lincoln told his cabinet that he had dreamed of being on a "singular and indescribable vessel that was moving with great rapidity toward a dark and indefinite shore", and that he had had the same dream before "nearly every great and important event of the War" such as the Union victories at Antietam, Murfreesboro, Gettysburg, and Vicksburg.